WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 2. **Select** the images you are instructed to select.
 For instance, Select all squares with street signs.
 3. **Select** the "Verify" button.

+> **Note** - You may be asked to verify multiple images using a wizard type approach with a Next button.
+You may also see a Skip button to not select anything if there are no images that meet the criteria you are asked to select.
+Select the Skip or Next button as instructed until you get to a screen (as shown aboove) with a Verify button.

 <img src="./media/Step2-image-07.png"/>

 4. **Review** and check or uncheck the options to be kept informed of products, services and offerings from IBM.